NeuroJSON/Colin27BrainMesh/README.txt

 == Introduction ==

-Collins adult brain atlas [Collins1998] FEM mesh Version 1 was created on 06/03/2010 by Qianqian Fang with iso2mesh [Fang2009a] version 0.9.8pre.
+Collins adult brain atlas [Collins1998] FEM mesh Version 1 was created on 02/05/2011 by Qianqian Fang with iso2mesh [Fang2009a] version 1.0.0.
+The gray/white matter surfaces were created by Katherine Perdue with FreeSurfer.

 URL: http://mcx.sourceforge.net/cgi-bin/index.cgi?MMC/CollinsAtlasMesh

 Please refer to [Fang2010] for details.
+This data is released in the public domain.

 == Format ==